-We assigned the maximum successive packet transmission limit of the FCR algorithm as 10.
-All simulations are performed for 100 second simulation time.
+In our study, we assign the maximum successive packet transmission limit of the FCR algorithm as 10.
+All simulations run for 100 seconds simulation time.

-Figures 2(a), 2(b) and 2(c) show the throughput results of the IEEE 802.11 MAC and FCR algorithms for 10, 50, and 100 contending stations, where the average transmission time for a packet (i.e., the average packet length) changes from 10 slots (q = 0.9) to 100 slots (q = 0.99).
+We first study the performance on the MAC layer.
+Figures 2(a)-2(c) show the throughput results for the IEEE 802.11 MAC and FCR for 10, 50, and 100 contending stations, where the average transmission time for a packet (i.e., the average packet length) changes from 10 slots (q = 0.9) to 100 slots (q = 0.99).
 The IEEE 802.11 MAC algorithm shows very poor throughput performance as the number of stations increases.
 The main reason is that the probability of collisions becomes higher as the number of stations becomes larger.
 In the FCR algorithm, all stations except the one with successful packet transmission will increase their contention window size whenever the system has either a successful packet transmission or has a collision.
-This means all stations can quickly obtain the proper contention window size to prevent future collisions, consequently the probability of collisions will be decreased to quite small values.
-At the same time, a station with a successful packet transmission has the minimum contention window size of 3, which is much smaller than the minimum contention window size in the IEEE 802.11 MAC algorithm (minCW=31).
+This implies that all stations can quickly obtain the proper contention window size to prevent future collisions, consequently the probability of collisions will be decreased to quite small values.
+At the same time, a station with a successful packet transmission has the minimum contention window size of 3, which is much smaller than the minimum contention window size in the IEEE 802.11 MAC algorithm (min CW = 31).
 This will reduce the wasted medium idle time to a much smaller value when compared to the IEEE 802.11 MAC algorithm.
-In Figures 2(a), 2(b) and 2(c), we can see that the FCR algorithm significantly improve the throughput performance over the IEEE 802.11 MAC algorithm.
+In figures 2(a)-2(c), we can see that the FCR algorithm significantly improve the throughput performance over the IEEE 802.11 MAC algorithm.
 Moreover, the throughput performance of the FCR algorithm are not degraded much as the number of stations increases because of the highly efficient collision resolution strategy.

-Figure 3 shows the throughput vs. offered load for the IEEE 802.11 MAC and the FCR algorithm for 10, 50, 100 stations wireless LAN with the average transmission time for a packet (i.e., the average packet length) of 40 slots (q = 0.975).
-We use a traffic generator with Poisson distribution to provide each offered load in this simulation.
-The normalized aggregate throughput is shown as the offer load is increased.
-From Figure 3, we can see that the FCR algorithm also performs very efficiently under light load conditions while providing high throughput as network load increases, and the number of stations hardly affects the performance of the FCR algorithm.
+Next, we investigate the performance of both algorithms (IEEE 802.11 MAC and FCR) when the network load varies.
+This is important because an MAC protocol works well at saturated situation may not work well in less loaded scenarios.
+Figure 3 shows, respectively, the throughput vs. the offered load for the IEEE 802.11 MAC and the FCR algorithm for 10, 50, 100 stations with the average packet transmission time (i.e., the average packet length) of 40 slots (i.e., q = 0.975).
+We use a traffic generator with Poisson distribution to provide the offered load in this simulation.
+The normalized aggregate throughput is shown vs. the offer load.
+From figure 3, we can see that the FCR algorithm also performs very efficiently under light load conditions while providing high throughput as network load increases, and the number of stations hardly affects the performance of the FCR algorithm.
+This is due to the fact that the FCR incorporates the dynamic nature of medium access: adapt the medium access to the status of the medium.
+For the IEEE 802.11 MAC, the throughput performance is severely affected by the traffic load and the number of stations in the wireless LANs.